macder/wfv-validation/README.md

 ```
 It connects the form to the configuration defined in `$my_form`

-If validation fails, the `input` property on the form config object will be an array of the sanitized key/value pairs the user submitted
+If validation fails, the `input` property on the form config object will be an array of sanitized key/value pairs the user submitted

 Use it to re-populate the form